erikadudki/de_analysis/README.md

 - **information_NAME_CL.txt**: some information stored while running the analysis, e.g. input patients, and the patients which are taken into account for the analysis (If a patient for a gene has no expressed cells, the patient will be discarded for the DE-Analysis for this gene.)
 - **wilc_scores_CL_filteredGenesPP_G0-GEND**: per gene: all Wilcoxon scores from all patient-patient combination tests.

-where the following abbreviations will be analysis specific:
+with the abbreviations being analysis specific:
 - **CL**: cluster/ celltype name you chose
 - **PP**: filtering percentage you chose
 - **NR**: the number of permutations taken into account